The California Historical Radio Society

 The BARHOF Class of 2016

 - Program Host – Dianne Nicolini – Midday announcer on classical KDFC since 1997.
-She also worked their briefly in 1995, and her other credits include KKHI for ten years beginning in 1983.
+She also worked there briefly in 1995, and her other credits include KKHI for ten years beginning in 1983.

 - Program Host – Hoyt Smith – Morning announcer on KDFC since 1999.
 Bay Area listeners also know him from his work on K101, KNBR, KYUU, KLOK, and smooth jazz KKSF.
 One jock, many formats.